 Our school lunches are supplied through the local Foodworks store.
 A price list is included at the end of this booklet.

-Lunches can be ordered through our office or the QKR App, which is a secure and easy way to order and pay for lunches from your phone at a time, and place that suits you using your credit card.
+Lunches can be ordered using the QKR App, which is a secure and easy way to order and pay for lunches from your phone at a time, and place that suits you using your credit card.
 No cash needed.
 Simply download the Qkr App on your Android phone or iPhone.
+In line with encouraging Healthy Habits at IHM hot food is only available on Tuesdays and Thursdays.

 Lollies, soft drinks and iced coffee are not to be ordered and will not be supplied by the store.
-Children should bring recess from home and families should supply own lunch order bags.
-Families are encouraged to avoid packaging that goes into landfill.
+Children should bring recess from home as only lunches can be ordered.